PrickettAcademy/Chemistry/chapter9/week17.md

 - Saturated solution - a solution in which the maximum amount of solute is dissolved.
 - the solubility of gas solutes *increases* with increasing pressure.
 - precipitate - a solid that emerges from a liquid solution.
+- concentration - the amount of substance in a defined volume.
+- the behavior of a chemical often depends on concentration.
+- molarity - moles of solute over liters of solution.
+This is usually moles/liter which is abbreviated as "M" (uppercase).
+-
 -